JeremyRubin/pleb.fi/content/events/miami2022.md

 some noobschool content / office hours leading up to the event that you're encouraged to join.

-[https://www.rust-lang.org/learn](rust website) has some really great exercises.
+[the rust website](https://www.rust-lang.org/learn) has some really great exercises.

 see also the resources & readings section at the end of this site.